cole-mp3/Balaal/README.md

 - [ ] I can't code for S H I T
 - [ ] HTTPS modules arent working, so the joker i had planned has to be repurposed until i can fix that.
 ## WORKING ADDITIONS:
-- 20+ Jokers
+- 30+ Jokers
 - 2 new kinds of consumables
-- [who cares] amount of consuables
+- [who cares] amount of normal consuables
-- a blind
+- 2 blinds
-- 2 enhancements
+- 4(i think) enhancements
-- a deck
+- 2 decks
 - and a sick asf logo